Agnostic Online Learning and Excellent Sets: Some open problems

-To conclude the paper we mention several natural open problems and directions for further work suggested by the proofs and interactions above.
+To conclude the paper we mention several natural open problems and directions for further work; {some appear challenging, some more accessible.}

-For VC classes, recall that we have the usual Sauer-Shelah-Perles lemma, and Haussler's covering lemma which says that every VC class of VC-dimension $d$ can be $\epsilon$-covered by roughly $\frac{1}{\epsilon^d}$ hypotheses~\cite{Haussler95}.\footnote{Informally, there is a list of approximately $\frac{1}{\epsilon^d}$ hypotheses such that every other hypothesis in our class is $\epsilon$-close to one of the hypotheses in our list.} (The SSP lemma can be thought of as the special case of Haussler's covering lemma where the domain has size $n$ and when $d = \frac{1}{n}$.)
+\begin{enumerate} \item For VC classes, recall that we have the usual Sauer-Shelah-Perles lemma, and Haussler's covering lemma which says that every VC class of VC-dimension $d$ can be $\epsilon$-covered by roughly $\frac{1}{\epsilon^d}$ hypotheses~\cite{Haussler95}.\footnote{Informally, there is a list of approximately $\frac{1}{\epsilon^d}$ hypotheses such that every other hypothesis in our class is $\epsilon$-close to one of the hypotheses in our list.} (The SSP lemma can be thought of as the special case of Haussler's covering lemma where the domain has size $n$ and when $d = \frac{1}{n}$.)
 This is clearly useful for learning.
 It is natural to ask whether there is a dynamic version of this covering lemma for Littlestone classes.
 That is, is there a function $f=f(\epsilon, d)$ such that for any Littlestone class $\mch$ of $\ldim$ $d$ we can always find $\leq f(\epsilon, d)$ dynamic sets which approximately cover the whole class $\mch$, meaning that for every sequence $x_1, \dots, x_n$ from $X$ and every $h \in \mch$ there is a dynamic set in our list which is $\epsilon$-close to it.
 This is also related to \cite{alon21}.

-In the classical case, there is a fundamental relationship between the Littlestone dimension and the half-graph/Threshold dimension, as explained by Shelah's unstable formula theorem: both are finite together, and bounds are known \cite{shelah}, \cite{hodges}.
-Note, however, that tight quantitative bounds still remain open.
+\item In the classical case, there is a fundamental relationship between the Littlestone dimension and the half-graph/Threshold dimension, as explained by Shelah's unstable formula theorem: both are finite together, and bounds are known \cite{shelah}, \cite{hodges}.
+However, the question of determining tight quantitative bounds in the finite remains open. {The known bounds given by Hodges \cite{hodges1} say roughly that from a half-graph of length $k$ there is a tree of height about $\log k$, and that from a tree of height $n$ there is a half-graph of length about $\log n$.} Determining whether these bounds are tight may be challenging, and seems worth emphasizing here.
 To reiterate what we said in section one, a useful aspect of this relationship is connecting a symmetric or self-dual quantity with Littlestone dimension (see 1.3 above).

-In addition to sorting out the quantitative bounds in the classical case, it may be interesting to explore related questions for the approximate and virtual variants of Littlestone dimension directly.
+\item As mentioned in the text, applying the Hodges bounds twice tells us that if $\ldim(\mch) = d$, the dual class has Littlestone dimension bounded by about $2^{2^d}$.
+Can this be improved?